morgoe/yogaruka/terms/general.md

 Introductory 2-Week unlimited Passes are a one-time offer to all new attendees at Yogaruka.
 No other offer or discount can, under any circumstance, be used together with it unless priorly agreed with Yogaruka.

-Drop in passes are valid for one month from purchase, and can be used for one visit.
-All our multi-class passes are valid now for 6 months from activation.
+- Drop in passes are valid for one month from purchase, and can be used for one visit.
+- Our 5-session passes are valid for 2 months from activation.
+- Our 10-session passes are valid for 4 months from activation.

 Discounted passes may have different conditions to the above so make sure to check with Reception or the teacher to confirm conditions before purchase.

 ### Suspensions

 If you are on an Auto-Membership, you are welcome to hold or suspend your membership for holiday or business travels, or if you are unable to practice due to serious illness or injury.
-A two weeks' notice in writing prior to the suspension date is required.
-Membership suspensions cannot be applied retroactively. **Minimum suspension period for memberships is 7 days.
+- A two weeks' notice in writing prior to the suspension date is required.
+Membership suspensions cannot be applied retroactively.
+- **Minimum suspension period for any and all memberships is 14 days.
 Maximum suspension period is 21 days per 4 months membership period, for a total of 63 days per year**.
-Please note that we do not allow suspended memberships to be cancelled.
+- Please note that we do not allow suspended memberships to be cancelled.
 One billing period (30 days) must be completed after suspension and prior to cancelling membership.
-In the same fashion we do not allow for memberships to be downgraded and then suspended within the same billing period (30 days).
+- In the same fashion we do not allow for memberships to be downgraded and then suspended within the same billing period (30 days).

-Class passes cannot be suspended or cancelled under any circumstance.
+Class passes cannot be suspended or cancelled under any circumstances.

 For all membership enquiries, suspensions and cancellations, please email us at studio@yogaruka.com.